eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 ![Pie chart of my expenditures by type](/raw/img/blog/2021/investing/my-expenditures-by-type.png)

-With the monthly amount figured out, ideally I should just **invest continuously** every month without putting much thought to when prices will peak or bottom.
+With the monthly amount figured out, ideally, I should just **invest continuously** every month without putting much thought into when prices will peak or bottom.
 This is [Dollar-Cost Averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp) (DCA).
-The more one **removes emotion** from investing and executes their plan **robotically**, the better they do long-term (and reduce a lot of unneeded stress).
+The more one **removes emotion** from investing and executes their plan **robotically**, the better they do long-term and reduce a lot of unneeded stress.
 If your broker or exchange offers automatic regular investing to a plan you create (as the case for [Trading212](https://www.trading212.com/invite/FMqHiTlg)'s pies), then it is a very good idea to do so.